Through NorthWest Vietnam in 10 days / 9 nights.

 Day 6: Lai Chau – Sapa. ~100 km, ~5 h.

 Tam Duong market in the morning.
-There are colourful Montagnard groups living in Tam Duong: Black H’mong and Dzao. ~10am: a beautiful ride at a slow pace on bumpy road to Sapa.
+There are colourful Montagnard groups living in Tam Duong: Black H’mong and Dzao. ~10am: a beautiful ride at a slow pace on the bumpy road to Sapa.
 We will have a big breakfast because there is nothing to eat on the way, just ourselves with the wildness.
 We stay O/N in Cat Cat Hotel.

 Day 7: Sapa – Bac Ha. ~120 km, ~4 h.

-The ride from Sapa to Bac Ha takes ~4 hours, down from Sapa to Lao Cai (34 km) and then up to Bac Ha (70 km) with stunning landscape.
+The ride from Sapa to Bac Ha takes ~4 hours, down from Sapa to Lao Cai (34 km) and then up to Bac Ha (70 km) with a stunning landscape.
 We check in a hotel before having lunch.
 In the afternoon, we trek to Lung Phinh village of Flower H’mong people.
 Finally, stay overnight in Bac Ha with a family or in a hotel as you wish.